 33. Will you be required to purchase your own computer?

-Starting Fall 2014, Landmark College requires* new students to purchase the Lenovo Yoga computer package.
+Since the Fall 2014 semester, Landmark College has required* new students to purchase the Lenovo Yoga computer package.

 34. Does Landmark make computing and network access financially accessible?
 Is special student pricing offered for computers and peripheral equipment?

-Kurzweil 3000 and Dragon Naturally Speaking are available at substantial discounts as are Apple iPad 4's with AppleCare Plus (3 Year Warranty) and Protective Cover
+Kurzweil 3000 and Dragon Naturally Speaking are available at substantial discounts as are Apple iPad Air's with AppleCare Plus (3 Year Warranty) and Protective Cover